UwUkareem/Math/Level 1/notes.md

 - Goldbach's conjecture : which is checked for all numbers no more than 10^9,
 1) every even number greater than 4 can be written as the sum of two odd primes.
 2) every odd whole number greater than 5 can be written as the sum of three primes
+3) in odd if(n-2) is prime so we can make this odd out of only 2 numbers not 3